Battery Ventures

 Seed Round in 2015

-2nd Address, Inc. operates an online marketplace that facilitates the booking and listing of furnished apartments, homes, and condominiums for both short-term and long-term rentals.
-Founded in 2014 and based in San Francisco, the company provides a platform that simplifies the leasing process for tenants and landlords in major urban markets across the United States, including cities like Washington, D.C., San Francisco, New York, and Chicago.
-The platform caters to a range of customers, from large corporations such as Google and Microsoft to smaller businesses, by offering a diverse selection of properties and flexible leasing options.
-Formerly known as HomeSuite, Inc., the company rebranded in November 2017 to enhance its identity in the marketplace.
+2nd Address, Inc. is an online marketplace that specializes in booking and listing furnished apartments, homes, and condominiums primarily for short-term travel.
+Founded in 2014 and headquartered in San Francisco, the company offers a seamless experience for tenants and landlords, providing options for short-term, long-term, and month-to-month leases in major urban markets across the United States, including Washington, D.C., California cities such as San Francisco and Los Angeles, as well as in New York, Boston, Seattle, Alexandria, and Chicago.
+By catering to both individual travelers and corporate clients, including notable companies such as Google and Facebook, 2nd Address simplifies the rental process, making it easier for guests to find and manage their temporary homes.
+Formerly known as HomeSuite, Inc., the company rebranded in November 2017, reflecting its commitment to enhancing the experience of business travel through diverse and premium housing options.

 CrediFi